The New Jerusalem—A Pattern for Living—The Gems as Viewed Through the Breastplate

 - Rubies are rarer than top quality diamonds.
 Praise also is rare especially in the midst of a battle which is why we are commanded to offer a sacrifice of praise.

 Therefore by Him let us continually offer the sacrifice of praise to God, that is, the fruit of our lips, giving thanks to His name.

 - It is one of the most durable stones that exists.
 When we worship we become durable and impenetrable to the enemy.

 It is God who avenges me, And subdues the peoples under me; He delivers me from my enemies.
 You also lift me up above those who rise against me;You have delivered me from the violent man.
 Therefore I will give thanks to You, O LORD, among the Gentiles, And sing praises to Your name.

 — II Samuel 22:48

-- The Hebrew name means red like wine.
+- The Hebrew name for the ruby means red like wine.
 Red in scripture generally is speaking of blood and wine is a symbol of the Holy Spirit and is associated with joy.
-Could the ruby stone be indicating that the first issue that needs to be dealt with is the forgiveness of sin through the blood of Jesus in reference to our spiritual condition and battles, and when we have been cleansed by it we receive the joy of the Holy Spirit and thereby praise God.
+Could the ruby stone be indicating that the first issue that needs to be dealt with is the forgiveness of sin through the blood of Jesus in reference to our spiritual condition and battles, and when we have been cleansed by it we receive the joy of the Holy Spirit and thereby praise God?